 When posted on one of the ADD bulletin boards I try to support, there is usually embarrassment tinged with a light sprinkling of shame in the tone of their posts – as if they should be able to figure it all out without help or information.
 So THAT’s a good place to start here.

 Your FIRST task is to stop being so hard on yourself –– for your frustrations OR for posting them on “ADD sites.”
 I promise you that those sites are are frequented by a lot of other spouses desperate for information before they commit Hari Kari – or worse!

 Most people, myself included, admire your willingness to use that safety valve and the honesty with which you post your frustrations.
-It IS frustrating to be “forced” to deal with a cognitive disability as confusing as ADD, especially when it isn’t even your own!
+It IS frustrating to be “forced” to deal with an Executive Functioning Disorder as confusing as ADD/EFD, especially when it isn’t even your own!